 Healthcare providers are encouraged to direct their patients with bladder cancer to the resources offered by BCC, including the website (including the discussion forum), peer support program, educational meetings, patient videos, and patient guidebooks.
-Participant suggestions to expand the library of available resources included information on the decision-making process between neobladders and conduits, the impact of stomas on activities and required lifestyle adjustments, information on bladder sparing options vs. surgery, more information on radiotherapy as a treatment alternative, information on the new wave of immuno-oncology drugs and further information on diet and smoking cessation.
-Other resources include BCAN (United States) and FightBladderCancer (UK).
+Participant suggestions to expand the library of available resources included information on the decision-making process between neobladders and conduits, the impact of stomas on activities and required lifestyle adjustments, information on bladder-sparing options vs. surgery, more information on radiotherapy as a treatment alternative, information on the new wave of immunooncology drugs, and further information on diet and smoking cessation.
+Other valuable resources available include BCAN (U.S.) and FightBladderCancer (U.K.).

-II.
-Review and selection of quality indicators in bladder cancer
+2. Review and selection of quality indicators in bladder cancer